Are Glass Beads Harmful to My Child's Health?

 Alternatives to Glass Beads

 If you are concerned about the risks associated with glass beads, consider alternatives.
 Plastic beads, for instance, come in various sizes and can be safer for younger children.
-Other non-toxic materials like wooden beads or fabric embellishments may also be suitable substitutes.
+Other non-toxic materials, like wooden beads or fabric embellishments, may also be suitable substitutes.

 Understanding Your Child’s Behavior

-Pay attention to how your child interacts with glass beads or any similar materials.
-If they frequently put items in their mouth or show curiosity about small objects, it may be best to avoid these items altogether until they are older.
+Pay attention to how your child interacts with glass beads or similar materials.
+If they frequently put items in their mouth or show curiosity about small objects, it may be best to avoid these items until they are older.

 Conclusion